PLANT MAGAZINE

 The young leaves can be used as a vegetable and even the seeds are edible.
 Increasingly there is a tendency to produce chayote canned jellies, jams and pickles, to preserve this fruit for much longer.

-The plant is also used as food for livestock and with the stems baskets or hats are made.
-To feed the pig people usually mix these fruits with other food and include a few leaves in the mix.
+To feed pigs people usually mix these fruits with other food and include a few leaves in the mix.
 Cows prefer the leaves and stems.
-The chickens are served with a mixture of chayotes with corn. ( See chayotes recipes in the listing above)
+Chickens are served with a mixture of chayotes with corn.
+(See chayotes recipes in the listing below)

 Chayote production in the world

 In addition to Costa Rica, followed by Guatemala and Mexico, which are the first chayotes producing countries around the world, the Dominican Republic, Brazil and Peru are also producing countries in Latin America.
-Chayote is also grown, though in smaller quantities, in other parts of the world, such as India and China in Asia and Italy in Europe.

 In the United States it is grown in warmer southern areas (mainly California and Florida) but most of the chayote consumed in this country comes from exports from American countries, Costa Rica remains the fundamental one.